nicola-tosi/nicola-tosi.github.io/_pages/cv.md

 **2004 — 2008**  PhD Geophysics, GFZ Potsdam and Charles University in Prague \
 **1997 — 2003**  MSc Physics, University of Milan

-Funded Projects
+Projects
 ======
 **2021 — 2023** Structural and thermal models of solid exoplanets.
-DFG Research Unit "Matter under planetary conditions". \
+DFG Research Unit [Matter under planetary conditions](https://www.for2440.uni-rostock.de/home/). \
 **2018 — 2021** Unravelling the interior evolution of terrestrial planets with machine learning.
-Helmholtz Graduate School in Data Science HEIBRIDS. \
+Helmholtz Graduate School in Data Science [HEIBRIDS](https://www.heibrids.berlin/). \
 **2018 — 2020** Interior-atmosphere feedbacks and the nature of detected sub-Neptunian planets.
-DFG Priority Program "Exploring the diversity of extrasolar planets". \
+DFG Priority Program [Exploring the diversity of extrasolar planets](http://www-astro.physik.tu-berlin.de/exoplanet-diversity/). \
 **2017 — 2019** Crystallising the terrestrial magma ocean: Thermo- and Geodynamics.
-DFG Priority Program "Building a habitable Earth". \
+DFG Priority Program [Building a habitable Earth](http://www.habitableearth.uni-koeln.de/). \
 **2014 — 2019** Early dynamics of the terrestrial planets.
 Helmholtz Young Investigator Group. \
 **2011 — 2014** Structure and dynamics of Mercury’s interior from a new generation of space-geodetic observations.
 DFG.